Financial Reports

 Note: This is a preparation tool.
 You must still file 1099-NEC forms with the IRS separately.

-Duplicate Check Number Report
+Duplicate Check Numbers Report

 Identifies journal entries with duplicate reference numbers, which may indicate duplicate payments.